core-wg/resource-directory/draft-ietf-core-resource-directory.md

 An update MAY optionally add or replace links for the endpoint by including those links in the payload of the update as a CoRE Link Format document.
-Including links in an update message greatly increases the load on an RD and SHOULD be done infrequently.
 A link is replaced only if both the target URI and relation type match.

-Links may be added, modified, and deleted using Update Endpoint Links as described in {{link-up}}.
+In addition to the use of POST, as described in this section, there is an alternate way to add, replace, and delete links using PATCH as described in {{link-up}}.

-The update request interface is specified as follows:
+The update registration request interface is specified as follows:

 Interaction:
 : EP -> RD